Viral pneumonia

 Viral pneumonia is a pneumonia caused by a virus.
-Pneumonia is an infection that causes inflammation in one or both of the lungs.
+Pneumonia is an infection that causes inflammation in one or both lungs.
 The pulmonary alveoli fill with fluid or pus making it difficult to breathe.
 Pneumonia can be caused by bacteria, viruses, fungi or parasites.
 Viruses are the most common cause of pneumonia in children, while in adults bacteria are a more common cause.

 Signs and symptoms

-Symptoms of viral pneumonia include fever, non-productive cough, runny nose, and systemic symptoms (e.g. myalgia, headache).
+Symptoms of viral pneumonia include fever, productive cough, runny nose, chest pain and systemic symptoms (e.g. myalgia, headache).
 Different viruses cause different symptoms.

 Diagnosis

 Diagnosis, like with any infection, relies on the detection of the infectious cause.
 With viral pneumonia, samples are taken from the upper and/or lower respiratory tracts.
 The samples can then be run through polymerase chain reaction (PCR), allowing for amplification of the virus as that allows better detection if present in the sample.
-Other ways for a diagnosis to be obtained is by ordering a chest x-ray, blood tests, pulse oximetry, and a medical/family history to see if there are any known risks or previous exposures to a person with viral pneumonia.
-If the person is in serious condition and in the hospital there are more invasive studies that can be run to diagnosis the person.
+Other ways for a diagnosis to be obtained is by ordering a chest X-ray, blood tests, pulse oximetry, and a medical/family history to see if there are any known risks or previous exposures to a person with viral pneumonia.
+If the person is in serious condition and in the hospital there are more invasive studies that can be run to diagnose the person.